wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 </body>
 ```

-With this exercise, you can right-click and open the filter in the browser and everything should still work.
+With this exercise, you can right-click and open the file in the browser and everything should still work.
 However if you do want the live reloading, and instant CSS changes, we can use Parcel, which will give us a server, live reloading and module bundling (which we have yet to learn about).

-There are two ways to install Parcel on your machine.
-You can install it once, to each project, which is what we did in the last exercise, or you can install it globally on your machine so that anytime you need it you can get a little server up and running.
+There are 2 ways to install Parcel on your machine.
+You can:
+1. install it once, to each project, which is what we did in the last exercise, or
+2. install it globally on your machine so that anytime you need it you can get a little server up and running.

-The way that you install Parcel globally on your machine is by opening the terminal and typing `npm install -g parcel-bundler` .
-Now, anytime you are in a terminal, it will be available to you as a command called Parcel.
+To install Parcel globally on your machine, open the terminal and type `npm install -g parcel-bundler`.
+That will globally install Parcel for you, so that anytime you are in a terminal, Parcel will be available to you.

 ![](@attachment/Clipboard_2020-04-27-11-00-37.png) 3:00

-If you are on a mac and you have trouble installing global modules on your command line, type `sudo` infront of the command like so `sudo npm install -g parcel-bundler`.
+If you are on a Mac and you have trouble installing global modules on your command line, type `sudo` infront of the command like so `sudo npm install -g parcel-bundler`.
 That will ask you for a password first.

-You can tell it works if you type `parcel --version` it will tell you what version you have.
+To check if it worked, you can type `parcel --version` into the terminal and it will tell you what version you have.

 Now in the terminal, cd into the Shopping List directory and then type `parcel index.html` in the terminal and hit enter.

 There will be a message in the terminal telling on which server it is running (usually localhost:1234).

 ![](@attachment/Clipboard_2020-04-27-11-04-47.png) 3:59